home

 • Tracked - make your templates responsive to property updates

-• Ember.Templates.helpers - built-in functions that can be used in templates, such as the each and on helpers
+• Template Keywords and Helpers - built-in keywords and importable helpers that can be used in templates, such as the each keyword and on modifier

 • Route - used to define individual routes, including the model hook for loading data